gfitzy123/bowling_coding_challenge/README.md

  Keep track of the user id returned.

- Create a new game by making a post request to the /games route with the follwing json in the request body.
+ Create a new game by making a post request to the /games route with the following json in the request body.
  ```json
   {
    "userId": "yourUserId",